 Families who are having problems with their payment can contact Kristi Poole, Michelle O’Ryan, or Susan Harris at 207-624-7966.

-Adoption subsidy checks are usually received by the 12th of month.
-If adoptive parents have questions or concerns regarding their payment they should contact the call center at 1-877-347-2729.
+Maryland adoption subsidy checks are usually received by the 12th of month.
+If adoptive parents have questions or concerns regarding their payment they should contact the Maryland at 1-877-347-2729 for late payments of Maryland adoption subsidy.
 Families can receive their payment through check or direct deposit.

 Adoption subsidy is posted family’s EPPICard (Debit Card) on the 15th of each month.
 If a family hasn’t received their payment they should contact the staff based on the adoptive parent’s last name.